Shravya29M/Abstractive-Text-Summarization/README.md

 ### 1. Direct Summarization Using BART

-This script uses the BART transformer model for abstractive summarization.
+This model uses the BART transformer model for abstractive summarization.

 Run the script:
 ```bash